Matching this union had been challenging. In particular, many people in South

 |

-The French part encircled a tiny Prussian enclave with Hechingen castle, the
+The French part encircled a tiny Prussian enclave, including Hechingen Castle, the

-Frederick's last will.
+Frederick's last wishes.
 He wanted to be buried near the graves of his beloved

 whippets.

 Let's come back to the main story.
-In 1946, shortly after the war with Germany, regaining a little self-determination, the south of Württemberg and the Hohenzollern territory under French occupation became a state called Württemberg-Hohenzollern with its capital Tübingen.
+In 1946, shortly after the war with Germany, the south of Württemberg and the Hohenzollern territory, which had been under French occupation, regained a little self-determination.
+These areas merged to form a state called Württemberg-Hohenzollern, with its capital in Tübingen.

 The people in the south of Baden, likewise under French rule but disliking the Schwaben, formed the state of Baden with its capital, Freiburg.

 Let's come back to the main story.
-In 1946, shortly after the war with Germany, regaining a little self-determination, the south of Württemberg and the Hohenzollern territory under French occupation became a state called Württemberg-Hohenzollern with its capital Tübingen.
+In 1946, shortly after the war with Germany, the south of Württemberg and the Hohenzollern territory, which had been under French occupation, regained a little self-determination.
+These areas merged to form a state called Württemberg-Hohenzollern, with its capital in Tübingen.

 The people in the south of Baden, likewise under French rule but disliking the Schwaben, formed the state of Baden with its capital, Freiburg.